gustavo-marques/Python-basics-GFDL/README.md

 ## Python For Beginners
 A GFDL workshop for the summer interns.
-The goal is to provide very basic concepts in Python.
+The goal is to provide very basic concepts in Python, and programming in general.

 Outline: